 The problem with digital zoom is that you lose quality when you do this -- your images will tend to be more "pixelated" than the same image taken with an optical zoom camera.
 This is due to the "interpolation" the camera uses, which is a nice way of saying that it makes a guess about how the picture should look while zoomed in.
 Having optical AND digital zoom on a camera isn't bad, but I'd try to avoid cameras with only digital zoom, myself.'

-8. Explain what is meant by the term megapixel:
+Retrieved March 4th, 2010, from www.dcresource/faqfaq.html8.
+Explain what is meant by the term megapixel:

 'A megapixel (that is, a million pixels) is a unit of image sensing capacity in a digital camera.
 (A pixel - a word invented from "picture element" - is the basic unit of programmable color on a computer display or in a computer image.)
 In general, the more megapixels in a camera, the better the resolution when printing an image in a given size.
 A digital camera with a 1.3 megapixel resolution will print a good quality 4 x 3 inch print at 300 dpi (dots per inch).
 If a higher quality is needed or a larger print at the same quality, a camera with a higher megapixel value will be needed.
+The number of images that can be stored in a given size of flash memory for the camera is determined by the size of the flash memory and the size of each image in terms of megapixels.'

 Retrieved March 4th, 2010, from www. searchcio-midmarket.techtarget.com